Girl Singing (Hals): Description

-Overall, Hals's painting convincingly evokes a young woman's energy and joy in a passing moment.
+Overall, Hals's painting convincingly evokes a young person's energy and joy in a passing moment.

-The young woman in Girl Singing wears no lace, embroidery, or other finery to signal elevated social class.
+The girl or young woman in Girl Singing wears no lace, embroidery, or other finery to signal elevated social class.
 That would have suggested she was dressed up to have her portrait painted, compromising the intended illusion of spontaneity.
 (Compare, for example, the seven daughters in Hals's group portrait of Gijsbert Claeszoon van Campen's family, who are all dressed to the nines.)

 Discussing the artist's several pictures of young singers, Ernst Wilhelm Moes commented that Hals does not just paint 'figures singing': the natural play of their facial expression shows us that his youngsters really are singing to us—and we can all but hear their voices.

 The Catholic Herald discerns something in the countenance of the Girl Singing that could have been angelic, had she not been painted for a Protestant market.
 Studio International imagines Girl Singing as a panel in an altar.

-Girl Singing is a cabinet picture in the sense that it was painted small enough to hang in an ordinary Dutch home.
-It is (unusually for Hals) square (about 7½ x 7½ inches) and (also unusually for Hals) in lozenge format (that is to say, it hangs as if from one of its corners).
-The grain of the wooden support for Girl Singing can be seen to slope from the lower left-hand side of the painting towards the upper right, mirroring the grain in Boy Playing the Violin (which is the same size and shape).
+Girl Singing is a cabinet picture in the sense that it was painted small enough (about 26.5 x 26.5 cm or 10½ x 10½ inches from side to side or top to bottom, without frame) to hang in an ordinary Dutch home.
+It is (unusually for Hals) square (each side is about 18.5 cm or 7½ inches) and (also unusually for Hals) in lozenge format (that is to say, it hangs as if from one of its corners).
+The panel on which Girl Singing is painted is bookmatched with the Boy Playing the Violin's panel: in the case of Girl Singing the grain can be seen to slope from the lower left-hand side of the painting towards the upper right, mirroring the grain in Boy Playing the Violin (which is the same size and shape).
+The panels are probably Baltic oak.
+Girl Singing is quite tightly cropped.
 Both paintings are currently (2025) in elaborate perpendicular tortoise-shell frames — "delightful carapace" in "uncompromising good taste".

+The panels on which Girl Singing and Boy Playing the Violin are painted are both cradled at the back.